 Can A Parent Disinherit An Adopted Child?

-You see, her father had inherited a piece of family land from her grandmother that her grandmother always said would one day be passed down to her.
+You see, her father inherited a piece of family land from her grandmother that her grandmother always said would one day pass to her.
 Unfortunately, her relationship with her father had soured, and they had not spoken for years.

 She knew her father had a Will and had disinherited her, but she was hopeful.
-A friend told her that parents could not disinherit adopted children in Texas.
+A friend told her that it was impermissible for parents to disinherit an adopted child in Texas.
 “Is my friend right?” she asked.

 Her friend was wrong.

-So if an adoptive parent dies without a Will, his adopted child is entitled to inherit under the Texas intestacy laws just as a biological child.
+So if an adoptive parent dies without a Will, the parent’s adopted child will inherit under the Texas intestacy laws just like a biological child.
 However, there is no law that restricts a parent from disposing of his property by Will in any way he chooses.

 Just as a parent can disinherit a biological child, a parent can also disinherit adopted child.

 This article was originally published on August 7, 2013, and updated on April 28, 2021.